huplay/open-all-gpt/README.md

 ## Transformer implementation ##

-My main goal was to demonstrate the exact steps of the transformer architecture, so I wanted to create the most readable code, without any complex structures.
+My main goal was to demonstrate the exact steps of the transformers architecture, so I wanted to create the most readable code, without any complex structures.
 At least at the core part.
 It's not only for Java developers, not only for developers!

-The transformer architecture is implemented multiple times.
-All variant placed in a separate package within the `transformer` package as you can see highlighted in the image below:
+The transformers architecture is implemented multiple times.
+All variant placed in a separate package within the `transformers` package as you can see highlighted in the image below:

 <p align="center"><img src="static/transformer-packages.png" height="300"/></p>